department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/abbreviations-and-acronyms.md

 ## Avoid using internal acronyms

 Always spell out the names of VA offices instead of using the internal acronym on external-facing pages.
 This helps avoid confusion when there are offices that share the same acronym.
 (Example: The Office of Community Care, Office of Corporate Communications, and Office of Connected Care, all refer to their office as OCC.)

+See also our guidance on [naming and labels](https://design.va.gov/content-style-guide/naming-and-labels#dont-create-acronyms-to-use-like-a-brand-name) for information on acronyms and branding.